evo-ai/ioe-ui/README.md

 ## 🏗️ Project Overview

-The application is a multi-step campaign creation wizard designed for healthcare organizations.
+The application is a multi-step campaign creation wizard designed for Medical Guardians Intelligent Orchestration Engine -IOE.
 It allows users to:
 - Create new healthcare campaigns with detailed information.
 - Select a **Care-flow Stream** (`Healthcare Partner` or `DTC`) which determines the data source.
 - Select target audiences from pre-ingested CSV files stored in different Azure Blob Storage containers.